baranero/fd-app/README.md

 `npm run dev`

-The application will be accessible at `http://localhost:3000`.
+8. The application will be accessible at `http://localhost:3000`.

+9. Before You start using FireApp:

+- Go to tables editor.
+Choose 'firefighters' table and insert row with any id and name.
+- Next Sign up to FireApp with username same as You set in previous step.
+- Go again to tables editor and choose 'users'.
+Set 'isAdmin' as 'true'.
+- Now You are main admin.
+You have access to all functionality.
+- Enjoy!

 ## Contributing